Russian coast defense ship General-Admiral Apraksin

 She had only three guns (a single gun turret aft, as shown in the photograph), instead of her sister ships, which were equipped with four guns.

 Russian service

 In November 1899, shortly after entering service with the Baltic Fleet, General-Admiral Apraksin ran aground on Hogland Island in the Gulf of Finland.
-It was hoped that she could be salvaged, as a similar incident in 1897 had cost the Russian Navy another battleship, Gangut.
+It was hoped that the ship could be salvaged, as a similar incident in 1897 had cost the Russian Navy another battleship, Gangut.
 General-Admiral Apraksin's crew were ordered to remain aboard to maintain the ship as best they could when the Gulf froze over for the winter.